jpdarela/LuaEnv/README.md

 The installation process is very rudimentary and will be improved in the future.
 The `setup.ps1` script provides a simple way to bootstrap the system, including building the CLI and installing the Python environment.
 Currently only the cli binaries and some core scripts of the backend are installed to the `~/.luaenv/bin` directory.
 The Python backend and the embedded Python are not installed yet, they stay in the repository root directory.
 The installation process will be improved in the future to deploy the backend folder and the embedded Python to the `~/.luaenv` directory.

-Note: Check the [execution policy of your PowerShell session](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/01-getting-started?view=powershell-7.5#execution-policy).
-You may need to set it to allow script execution:
+Note: If you are using Powershell 5.1, check the execution policy of your PowerShell.
+You may need to set to unrestricted to bypass it and allow script execution.

 ```powershell
 # Run the bootstrap script to set up the environment